gtk-rs/gtk-rs.github.io/docs-src/contact.md

 # Contact Gtk-rs developers

-However, if you want to contact the `Gtk-rs` developers directly, there are multiple ways:

-## IRC

-Channel #rust on **irc.gimp.org** server.

-## Github

-Of course, you can also just open an issue on our [repositories](https://github.com/gtk-rs) on github.
-However, please keep in mind that issues on `Gtk-rs` should be for bug reports or feature requests and not general support.
+However, if you want to contact the `Gtk-rs` developers directly, there are multiple ways, either you can go on matrix as shown above or you can also just open an issue on our [repositories](https://github.com/gtk-rs) on github.
+However, please keep in mind that issues on `gtk-rs` should be for bug reports or feature requests and not general support.